Autonomous Agent Organization

 Project Development

 Staged pipeline from raw idea to deployed code.
-Rubber Ducky brainstorm, PRD with adversarial review, architecture + ADRs, UI design with clickdummies, task breakdown with § 4c contracts, TDD enrichment, and slim-context implementation.
+Work enters at three weights — a full PRD, a bounded feature (FRD), or a contained bug — over one shared engine.
+Rubber Ducky brainstorm, spec with adversarial review, architecture + ADRs, UI design with clickdummies, task breakdown with § 4c contracts, TDD enrichment, and slim-context implementation.

 Research & CI

-Vendor-neutral technology intelligence and competitive analysis across four research lenses: release tracking, security monitoring, ecosystem trends, and community voice.
-One merged report per subject.
+Vendor-neutral technology intelligence, competitive analysis, and a developer-experience industry brief across four research lenses: release tracking, security monitoring, ecosystem trends, and community voice.
+The track outputs strategic initiatives, not a task backlog.

 /release-the-minions